Alumnus testimonial

 Working for WUR

 “I chose to study Animal Sciences because of my passion for animals.
 Furthermore, I find it fulfilling to help other people.
 In my current job, I combine both my passion for nature by working for a ‘green organization’ and offering people a helping hand.
 For almost a year now, I have been an employee of WUR at the department Corporate Governance and Legal Services.
 Among other tasks, I am engaged in the law ‘Open Overheid’ and the legal protection of students.
 Anyone can ask for information regarding administrative matters of Wageningen University.
 Such a request must be processed and my role is to collect all information regarding this request.
 When we have gathered all the information and the Executive Board decided on the request, the information requested is published on the website to make it publicly available.
 I like the variety of tasks during my work week and working with friendly colleagues.
-Since jurisdiction was originally not my field of expertise, my job offers me a great challenge.
+Since legal matters were originally not my field of expertise, my job offers me a great challenge.
 Every day, I encounter new learning opportunities.
 I envision myself continuing to work here for quite some time in the future.”

 Life next to work